Domestic Abuse Legal Tools and Powers Awareness: Giving Your Customers Choices

 What will delegates receive as part of this course?

-• DAHA Delegate Pack (Includes activity workbook, key messages from training, links to films shown in the course, domestic abuse directory and toolkits)
+• STADA Delegate Pack (Includes activity workbook, key messages from training, links to films shown in the course, domestic abuse directory and toolkits)

 • CPD Certificate